UniMath/agda-unimath/src/metric-spaces/metric-space-of-functions-metric-spaces.lagda.md

 inherit the
 [product metric structure](metric-spaces.dependent-products-metric-spaces.md) of their codomain.
 This defines
-{{#concept "metric space of functions between metric spaces" Agda=metric-space-function-Metric-Space}}.
+{{#concept "metric space of functions between metric spaces" Agda=metric-space-of-functions-Metric-Space}}.

 ## Definitions